strapi/documentation/developer-docs/latest/deployment/heroku.md

 });
 ```

-Then set the development and the production configurations separatly:
+Then set the development and the production configurations separately:

 `Path: ./config/env/development/database.js`.